 Come to Venice and get into the swing.
 Especially the Venice Downtown area is a very active place to be.
 You can go to concerts in the park, art exhibitions, parades, and wine and music on Fridays.
 Those events are attracting a lot of people from all over the county and beyond.

 Evenings are filled with shows at “The Venice Theater” or concerts at the “Venice Symphony.”
 Live Music is also performed on the beach or in the downtown area.
 If the visitor is in the mood for a spectacular sunset, the Venice Fishing Pier would be the spot where he can watch the sun dipping into the “ocean.”
-See what is happening in Venice.

 Parks, Beaches and Outdoor Activities

 Venice has more than 30 parks, ranging in size from tiny pocket parks to parks with miles and miles of biking and hiking trails.
 The smaller parks are scattered all over the town.
-Many of them are little shadowy spots with benches and flower beds where the visitor can rest for a while to enjoy the gentle wind blowing from the Gulf of Mexico.
+Many of them are small shadowy spots with benches and flower beds where the visitor can rest for a while to enjoy the gentle breeze blowing from the Gulf of Mexico.
 Sometimes people may not even recognize that they are in a park.
 However, in the middle of July, the visitor will appreciate every spot that is providing a cool, shady canopy of trees.

 There are “serious” parks in Venice, as well.
 They come with tennis and basketball courts, boat ramps, canoe, and kayak launches, and miles of walking and biking.
 The Legacy Trail, keep that name in mind if you like biking, runs through Venice, connecting all the communities along its way with Sarasota.
 This former railroad track provides miles of excellent biking and hiking.
 Some day, this trail may run from Canada to Key West; however, that dream might not come true too fast.
 There are still some obstacles in the way.